 Used (when necessary) to tack a piece of wallboard in position before driving wallboard screws.
 Don't use wallboard nails as the only method of attaching wallboard to studs, they do not hold as well as wallboard screws.

 Screw with Phillips-slotted head designed for attaching wallboard to studs.
-Come in varying lengths to use with different wallboard thickness.
+Come in varying lengths to use with different wallboard thicknesses.
 Don't drive screws so that they break through the paper surface of the wallboard—they should just slightly dimple the surface.

-Pieces of leftover wallcovering used to make repair to a damaged section on a wall.
+Pieces of leftover wallcovering used to repair a damaged section on a wall.
 It is always a good idea to save any wallcovering material left over from a new wallcovering installation.
 This will give you the opportunity to make repairs with matching wallcovering.

 Used for bonding most wallpapers to wall surfaces.
 Usually applied with a paint roller to the back of the wallpaper.